-When you trust Jesus Christ as your Savior, He calms the troubled waters of your life and brings peace to your heart.
-How to be saved.
+When you trust Jesus Christ as your Savior, He forgives ALL your sins, calms the troubled waters of your life and brings peace to your heart.
+That is how to be saved.

 In Galatians 3:1, Paul describes the believers of Galatia, who insisted on keeping the Law, as “foolish, bewitched, disobedient to the truth.”